Skip to product information

 • Flower colour: White

 • Supplied loose and bare root: one portion contains ten stems.
-For best results we recommend potting on using a 1 litre pot.
+For best results we recommend potting up using a 1 litre pot.

-Undoubtedly one of our prettiest native oxygenators, this attractive plant produces two types of leaves - submerged foliage with very finely cut feathery leaves, and then in late spring/early summer floating three-lobed leaves are produced as the plant flowers.
-(If grown in very shallow water it can even produce a third kind of foliage - delicate upright stems above the water surface).
-When in flower and viewed from a distance the water looks like it's been dusted with snow.
-Very pretty.
-And the flowering season is surprisingly long - around six weeks of blooms.
-Its only drawback is that the foliage dies back and disappears for the summer after it has flowered.
-It will then re-grow in the fine feathery form in mid to late autumn as temperatures cool.
+Undoubtedly one of our prettiest native oxygenators, this attractive plant produces two types of leaves: submerged foliage with very finely cut, feathery leaves, and then floating three-lobed leaves that appear in late spring to early summer as the plant flowers.
+When in flower, the pond looks as if it has been lightly dusted with snow, creating a striking effect.
+The flowering season is surprisingly long, lasting around six weeks.
+Its only drawback is that the foliage dies back and disappears after flowering, but it re-emerges in its fine feathery form in mid to late autumn as temperatures cool.

-We see quite a lot of plants advertised under this name which are actually the flowing-water Ranunculus species - they have fine, hair-like, underwater foliage at all times of the year.
-This is the true still-water species, which has floating leaves when flowering.
+Many plants sold under this name are actually flowing-water Ranunculus species, which have fine, hair-like submerged foliage year-round.
+This is the true still-water species, distinguished by floating leaves when in flower.

-You will receive loose stems of this plant, freshly cut.
-We recommend that you pot these stems in a pot of around 1 litre capacity, in normal aquatic soil, planting them about one inch deep into it.
-They will then root into this soil.
-We do not supply them wrapped in a lead weight, because the pressure of the lead crushes the delicate stems, and also because most people do not want lead permanently in their pond.
-We would recommend having no more than 6 - 8 inches of water over the soil at first - once the plant is bigger it can be put deeper if desired.
-(House bricks or pots filled with gravel can be used to raise plants to the required level).
+You will receive loose, freshly cut stems of this plant.
+We recommend potting them in a container of around 1 litre capacity, using standard aquatic soil, and planting the stems about 1 inch deep so they can root easily.
+We do not supply the stems wrapped in lead weights, as the pressure can crush the delicate stems, and most people prefer not to have lead permanently in their pond.
+Initially, we recommend no more than 6 - 8 inches of water above the soil; once the plant is established, it can be placed deeper if desired.
+House bricks or pots filled with gravel can be used to raise the plant to the correct level.